 Apples and carrots create the most hearty little muffin you could ever imagine.
-These perfectly sized finger foods are moist and yummy and will help you and your family enjoy fruits and veggies in a food that will not last long in your kitchen.
+These perfectly sized finger foods are moist and yummy and Apple Carrot Cake Muffins help your family enjoy fruits and veggies in a food that will not last long in your kitchen.
 Great as a snack, breakfast or dessert!

 I thought that by now I would be feeling less sad about my baby boy being in kindergarten, but I’m not.
 He has been my sweet little sidekick for the past five years, providing me with endless snuggles and holding my hand everywhere we went.
 He is so ready for school and it makes me so happy that he is enjoying it and I know it will get easier.
 In the meantime, I’ve been, among other things, baking!
 My oven is tired and wishing Sammy would quit school and come back home already.

 Are you ready for a recipe that keeps kiddos feel full longer and gives them more energy for school?
-These muffins fit the bill!
+These Apple Carrot Cake muffins fit the bill!
 These delicious little muffins came from Better Homes & Gardens Fall Baking magazine.

 Combining carrots and apples doesn’t seem like an intuitive combination to put together to create a muffin, but they create amazing texture, they’re moist and super delicious!
-I’m ready to dive into preparing them for my family and you!
+They don’t cost a lot to make but are gobbled up quickly by one and all.